Spain's Albanese Award Challenges EU Sanction

 Madrid’s honor for the UN rapporteur elevates her—and forces Brussels to choose between U.S. pressure and legal autonomy.

-Spain has made Francesca Albanese a political signal, not just a recipient of a medal: Pedro Sánchez awarded the UN special rapporteur the Order of Civil Merit and publicly defended her work documenting alleged violations in Gaza, while urging the EU to blunt U.S. sanctions against her (
+Spain has made Francesca Albanese a political signal, not just a recipient of a medal: Pedro Sánchez awarded the UN special rapporteur the Order of Civil Merit and publicly defended her work documenting alleged violations in Gaza, while urging the EU to blunt U.S. sanctions against her (The Guardian;

 Infobae/EFE).
 The leverage here is simple: Washington can punish individuals, but Madrid is using EU institutions to say those penalties should not travel unchallenged into Europe (